gemini-hlsw/lucuma-sso/README.md

 ### Initialization

 - Post to `/api/v1/refresh-token`
-  - If you get a `302 Forbidden` you are not logged in.
+  - If you get a `403 Forbidden` you are not logged in.
     - Continue with **Login** below.
   - If you get a `200 Ok`
     - You are logged in.
     - The response body will contain a new JWT.
-    - An http-only refresh cookie will also be set.
     - Set a timer to run **Initialization** again one minute before the JWT expires.
     - Continue with **Normal Operation** below.